Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 TMDQ supports use cases where eventual consistency is not the preferred option.

 The Elasticsearch subsystem is eventually consistent.
-A change can take any length of time to be reflected in the index, ranging from a few seconds to several minutes.
+The amount of time a change a change takes to reflect in the index is normally less than 1 second, but can be longer under heavy load, or for complex/cascading updates.
 Elasticsearch indexes the metadata and the content of each updated node, in the order in which the nodes were last changed.
 The indexing components will try to index information about nodes as fast as possible, but content indexing is likely to be limited by the time needed to extract text from the files and all indexing will be affected by the rate at which the nodes are being changed.

 Some queries can be executed both transactionally against the database or with eventual consistency against the Elasticsearch index.
 Only a subset of queries using the AFTS or CMIS query languages can be executed against the database.
 No queries using the Lucene query language can be used against the database whereas, `selectNodes` (XPATH) on the Java API always goes against the database, walking and fetching nodes as required.

-The database can only be used for a subset of all the queries.
-These queries can be in the CMIS QL or AFTS QL.
-CMIS QL expressions are more likely to use TMDQ because of the default behavior to do exact matches.
-AFTS QL defaults to full text search and uses constructs not supported by the database engine.
-For example, PATH queries.

 In general, TMDQ does not support: